2021 Iraqi parliamentary election: Results

+National results

-Soldiers, prisoners and displaced people voted early on 8 October.
+Soldiers, prisoners, and displaced people voted early on 8 October.

-The polls were held on 10 October.
-On 27 December, the Iraqi Supreme Court ratified the parliamentary election results after rejecting a complaint of irregularities filed by the pro-Iran Hashed al-Shaabi former paramilitary alliance.
-The High Electoral Commission announced partial preliminary results on 11 October.
+The Independent High Electoral Commission announced partial preliminary results on 11 October.
 The Sadrist political bloc received the most seats after the initial count, with 73.
-The political Fatah (Conquest) Alliance, the political arm of the pro-Iran Hashed, won 17 seats, down from the 48 it had won in the prior election.
-Hashed leaders rejected the results, alleging "fraud" in the elections.
+The political Fatah Alliance, a coalition of the pro-Iran Badr Organisation and Asa'ib Ahl al-Haq (AAH), won 17 seats, down from the 48 it had won in the prior election.
+Hadi al-Amiri and Qais al-Khazali, leaders of Badr Organisation and AAH respectively, rejected the results, alleging "fraud" in the elections.
 They took their case to court seeking "to have the results annulled" because of "serious violations".
 On 12 October, the commission announced a manual count of polling stations that were not electronically counted in the initial canvass.
 Of the total 57,944 polling stations, 45,716 uploaded electronic results.
 8,547 stations were selected by lottery to be manually counted, while the remaining 3,681 stations experienced technical difficulties necessitating a manual count as well.
 This manual count is expected to modify the overall allocation of seats.

 On 15 October, the commission noted it had received 356 complaints about the preliminary election count by the 14 October deadline.
 The complaints division must address the complaints within seven days, which may then be reviewed by the judiciary within ten days.
 Final results will not be released until the complaints are resolved.

 Late on 16 October, the commission announced its updated preliminary results after completion of manual recounts.
 The updated results triggered another opportunity to file election complaints with a deadline of 19 October.
 The commission had received over 1,000 complaints by 18 October, but a spokesperson stated it was unlikely the appeals will change the outcome.

 Official final results, after recounting by The High Electoral Commission were shared on November 30.

-The Kurdistan Democratic Party, which ran independently rather than as part of a multi-party coalition list, won an updated preliminary total of 33 seats, making it Iraq's single largest political party.
+On 27 December, the Iraqi Supreme Court ratified the parliamentary election results after rejecting a complaint of irregularities filed by al-Amiri and al-Khazali.

 The Alliance Towards Reforms won 73 seats, with the Progress Party winning 37, the State of Law Coalition winning 34, the Kurdistan Democratic Party with 32, the Fatah Alliance winning 17 seats, the Patriotic Union of Kurdistan gaining 16 seats, the Azem Alliance with 12 seats, while the Emtidad Movement and the New Generation Movement received nine seats each, and political independents gained 40 seats.

 As for the seats reserved for minorities, the Babylon Movement won 4 seats out of 5 reserved for Christians, while 1 seat was gained by an independent candidate.
 The Yazidi single seat was won by the Yazidi Movement for Reform and Progress.
 Likewise, one seat each reserved for the Yezidi and Shabak communities were won by Nayef Khalaf Sido of the Yezidi Progress Party, and independent candidate Waad Mahmoud Ahmed respectively.